Coffs Harbour

-Coffs Harbour, locally nicknamed Coffs, is a city on the Mid North Coast of New South Wales, Australia, 540 km north of Sydney, and 390 km south of Brisbane.
+Coffs Harbour, locally nicknamed Coffs, is a coastal city on the Mid North Coast of New South Wales, Australia, 540 km north of Sydney, and 390 km south of Brisbane.
 It is one of the largest urban centres on the North Coast, with a population of 78,759 as per 2021 census.

-The Gumbaynggirr are the original people of the Coffs Harbour region.
+The Gumbaynggirr people are the Traditional Owners of Coffs Harbour and the surrounding area, they have occupied this land for many thousands of years.

 Coffs Harbour's economy was once based on timber and agriculture.
 Over recent decades, tourism has become an increasingly important industry for the city.
 Once part of a region known as the Bananacoast, today the tourist city is part of a wider region known as the Coffs Coast.

 The city has a campus of Southern Cross University, and a campus of Rural Faculty of Medicine University of New South Wales, a public and a private hospital, several radio stations, and three major shopping centres.
 Coffs Harbour is near numerous national parks, including a marine national park.

 There are regular passenger flights each day to Sydney, Melbourne and Brisbane departing from Coffs Harbour Airport.
 Coffs Harbour is also accessible by road, by NSW TrainLink, and by regular bus services.

 Geography

 Coffs Harbour is a regional city along the Pacific Highway between Newcastle and the Gold Coast.
 It has become a major service centre for those living between South West Rocks in the south and Grafton to the north.

 Sawtell, 10 km south along Hogbin Drive from the city has become a satellite suburb of Coffs Harbour; it is increasingly referred to as being part of the city instead of its own entity as a town.

-The surrounding region is dominated by coastal resorts and apartments with hinterland hills and mountains covered by forests, banana and blueberry plantations, and other farms.
+The surrounding region is dominated by coastal resorts and apartments with hinterland hills and mountains covered by forests, banana and blueberry plantations, and other farms including macadamia nuts, cucumbers, and tomatoes.
 It is the only place in New South Wales where the Great Dividing Range meets the Pacific Ocean.

 The greater Coffs Harbour city is broken up into several suburb and precinct areas, including: